 During my research, I was surprised to find super cheap rectifier and capacitor assemblies on the market.
 The complete modules cost way less than parts alone from reputable distributors.
-Here is one example featuring eight times 10000µF capacitors, proper rectifiers, small heat sinks for the rectifiers, screw terminals, probably bleeder resistors and even LEDs:
+Here is one example featuring eight times 10000µF capacitors, proper rectifiers, small heat sinks for the rectifiers, screw terminals, probably bleeder resistors and even LEDs.

 The only thing I can imagine being sub par, are the big capacitors.
 Most modules I've seen so far use capacitors of some unknown brand.
 Maybe they will explode some day, maybe not.
 Since I have replaced hundreds of exploded electrolytic capacitors on PC main boards in the past, I'd say unknown brand capacitors might have a tendency to explode likely sooner than later.
 Some modules are offered with capacitors from well-known manufacturers and this more than doubles the price of the modules.
 It is a matter of trust to buy alleged quality parts from counterfeit country.
-So for everybody who doesn't mind maybe replacing capacitors or the whole module one day, those cheap modules from China are an excellent choice.
-They come in many different sizes and none of what I've seen so far look bad.
+So for everybody who doesn't mind maybe replacing capacitors or the whole module one day, those cheap modules from China seem to be an excellent choice.
+They come in many different sizes and none of those I've seen so far look bad.
 What I miss is all the tiny components that make the difference between basic functionality and a well-engineered product.
 This could be a point for DIY.
-Known good quality of components is the mayor point of DIY.
+Known good quality of components is another good point of DIY.

-The calculation clearly shows that the DIY module built using quality parts, costs two to three times as much as the Chinese modules made of fake components.
+The calculation clearly shows that the DIY module built using quality parts, costs three times as much as the Chinese modules made of fake components.
 In case the rectifiers are mounted to the chassis, 20€ could be saved without compromising performance.
 A stripped down DIY module could be roughly 10€ cheaper.